 Visa - an entry permit for short visits that do not exceed the duration of three months (90 days)

 Researchers, teachers and specialists coming to work at the University of Eastern Finland on the basis of an invitation or a contract for no longer than 90 days, do not need a residence permit.
-They must, however, have a valid visa.
-Citizens from certain countries are exempt the from visa requirement.
+They must, however, have a valid visa unless they are citizens of certain countries that are exempt the from visa requirement.
 To apply for a visa and to see if you can enter Finland free of visa, please see the visa requirements at the website of the Ministry of Foreign Affairs.

 If you are working at the University of Eastern Finland in any other capacity than researcher/teacher/specialist, you must apply for a residence permit / residence permit for an employed person.